Compact Proofs of Model Performance via Mechanistic Interpretability: Proofs of model performance

 This estimate will have error at most $\varepsilon$, while the na\"ive estimator can have arbitrarily large error.
 We refer to this rewrite as the ``mean+diff trick''.\footnote{ In fact, this is the motivation behind the standard rewrites of QK and OV into position-independent and position-dependent components (\autoref{sec:experimental-setting}). } From the mechanistic interpretation in \autoref{sec:experimental-setting:mech-interp}, we know that some of the components barely vary among one or more axes.
 So we can apply the mean+diff trick to get tighter lower bounds.

 \paragraph{Avoiding matrix multiplications using the ``max row-diff trick''} Using properties of linear algebra, we derive a cheap approximation to the max row-diff for the product of matrices $A B$ in terms of the product of the max row-diff of $B$ and the absolute value of $A$, which we deem the ``max row-diff'' trick.
 We apply this trick to get a better cheap bound on the error terms of low-rank approximations, without having to multiply out the full matrices.
-See \autoref{sec:max-row-diff-full} for \ifbool{neurips}{more }{}details.
+See \ifbool{neuripsonly}{\Autoref{sec:max-row-diff-full,sec:subcubic:counting:details}}{\autoref{sec:max-row-diff-full}} for \ifbool{neurips}{more }{}details.